mike-west/radio-stations/README.md

  - First make sure that a Mongodb server is running and connected to port 27017.

  - run the stations.py program against the facility.dat file.
-Note that this will drop the exisiting collection in the database.
+Note that this will drop the existing collection in the database.

 >     \>python stations.py --help
 >     usage: stations.py [-h] [--facility_file FACILITY_FILE]